If you are a creative young writer in Year 3 – Year 10 in ACT, NSW or WA, then Pens Against Poverty is a competition for

 The power of the pen to change the world .

 Pens Against Poverty is a unique writing competition.
-It was created especially for young writers here in ACT & PARTS OF REGIONAL NSW.
+It was created especially for young writers in New South Wales, Western Australia and the act.

 The Pens Against Poverty Competition is founded on the belief that :